mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 36-40  no       F5.1    Inverter operation (alpha stop) — Maximum firing angle in degrees.
 Both inverter and rectifier buses have alpha.
 However, only the minimum alpha on the rectifier bus is used in the power flow.
 The remaining valves are required for the transient stability program in event of power reversals in the dc line.
 41-45  no       F5.1    Valve drop (volts) — Valve voltage drop per bridge in volts.
 46-50  no       F5.1    Bridge current rating (amps) — Maximum bridge current in amperes.
 51-62  no       A8,F4.0 Commutating bus — Alphanumeric name in columns 51-58 and base kV in columns 59-62.
-This is on the ac system side of the commutating transformer bank
+This is on the AC system side of the commutating transformer bank
 ====== ======== ======= =====================

 Multi-Terminal DC Bus (``BM``)
 ==============================
-The multi-terminal DC system introduces flexibility in network configuration which is already present in the ac system.
+The multi-terminal DC system introduces flexibility in network configuration which is already present in the AC system.
 This DC scheme is a general extension of the two-terminal DC scheme.
 The converter modeling itself is unchanged, but the DC converter control is more flexible.
 All N-node DC systems must have N DC constraints.
 These are either converter DC voltage or DC power.
 At least one DC voltage constraint must be specified.
 It is permissible to constrain both DC voltage and power on the same node.
 The choice of voltage or power constraints on each converter is flexible.

 It is possible to define a DC tap node.
 This node is passive only and is not a converter.
 Nevertheless, it implicitly constrains zero power on itself.